--WB Scribbler

 During the Ashanti expedition he was called Katankye - the man with the big hat.

-But his most famous African nickname came from the Matabele: Impeesa - the wolf.
-It was also translated as `the beast that does not sleep, but walks about at night'.
 The nickname became famous at Mafeking, where it was translated into English as `The wolf that never sleeps' - a tribute to his reputation as a watchful military scout.
 At Mafeking, a cannon built during the siege was called `The Wolf' in his honor.

 The origin of `Impeesa' is a strange story, however.
 There are no wolves in Africa, and `Impeesa' means a hyena.
 It is possible that Baden-Powell misunderstood the word, because to be called a hyena is not a compliment.